 While both the PS5 and Xbox Series X (along with its more affordable sibling, the Xbox Series S) still remain the more user-friendly option compared to gaming PCs, it’s hard to ignore how complicated the storage solutions have become for each system.

-In the last 20 years, we’ve gone from storing data on a system’s internal drive to carrying it on a memory card, and soon, we’ll be running games off a super-fast NVMe SSD.
+In the last 20 years, we’ve gone from storing data on a system’s internal drive to carrying it on a memory card, and now, we’re running games off a super-fast NVMe SSD.
 If you don’t know the difference between any of these storage solutions, Microsoft and Sony haven’t done the best job of making things clear for the average user, admittedly.

 By the time you're done reading this, though, we’ll hopefully address all your questions regarding how storage works on the PS5 and Xbox Series X/S, covering everything from internal and external drives, the different formats, as well as what the rules and caveats are depending on the storage solution you choose.
 Let’s solve this conundrum once and for all, shall we?